History of the League

 Even the midst of a pandemic, the League has continued to facilitate well-loved programming for our community.
 A new partnership with the Patrick & Henry Community Patriot Players was born, Piedmont Arts programming expanded, and we kept our annual Bargain Fair going strong at its Franklin Street location.
 As in years past, thousands of dollars given in local scholarships have continued to support our seniors as they pursue post-secondary education.

-We hosted our first "Mommy & Me" dance, celebrating the influential women in the community.
+We started a new tradition with our first "Mommy & Me" dance, celebrating the influential women in the community.